GabrielDan92/RetrieveBVBSharePrice-updateGoogleSheets-usingPython/README.md

 ![BVB Script Demo](Media/Media1.gif)
   *The recording was speed up.
 Real time runtime is slower.
 ### June Update - Thread-based parallelism
 I've now modified the source code so that it no longer waits for the scraping part to be completed in order to login to Google Sheets' platform.
-Generating two threads that work in parallel (one for the scraping part and one for the login data saving in the spreadhseet part) speed up the total run time by <b>more than 40%.</b><p>
+Generating two threads that work in parallel (one for the scraping part and one for the logging in and data saving in the spreadhseet part) speed up the total run time by <b>more than 40%.</b><p>
 This was a great exercise and a very basic example of implementing Python's threading module to a project.
 I'd argue that every project that has a lot of I/O or Network usage should implement a threading solution asap.<p>
 ![BVB Script Demo](Media/threading.gif) <p>